-This thesis aims to confirm the atavistic theory that the ancient is present through to the contemporary.
-Actually Duchamp's Glass, like Homer's Odyssey, as revisited in Joyce's Ulysses, may be thought to be some kind of moralizing treatise on the temptations of man to fall prey to the three deadliest sins throughout human history - fall to violence; indulgence in drugs; and lust for flesh, as discussed separately in respective chapters (see III.6; III.8; and III.9).
+This study aims to confirm the atavistic theory that the ancient is present through to the contemporary.
+Actually Duchamp's Glass, like Homer's Odyssey, as revisited in Joyce's Ulysses, may be thought to be some kind of moralising treatise on the temptations of man to fall prey to the three deadliest sins throughout human history - lust of flesh; indulgence in drugs; fall to violence, as discussed separately in respective chapters (see III.9; III.8; III.12).
 In Duchamp's work, however, the reversion to Homer seems to be too oblique to be apparent.
-It appears that the Glass is one of these great works, which follow from Homer as morality stories, providing their audience or beholders with moral guidance through allegory.
-If its Joycean exegesis is proven, then the Glass may enigmatically emerge as a Homeric paradigm of man's initiation to inner freedom, which Duchamp called the "beauty of indifference."
+It appears that the Glass is one of these great works, which follow from Homer as morality stories, providing their beholders with ethical guidance through allegory.
+If its Joycean exegesis is proven, then the Glass may enigmatically emerge as a Homeric paradigm of man's initiation to inner freedom, which Duchamp called the "beauty of indifference".